Private university: Ireland

-In the Republic of Ireland, a private university (more commonly known as a private college) is one that is not funded by the state, and therefore not covered by the free-fees initiative.
+In the Republic of Ireland, a private university (more commonly known as a private college) is a university that is not funded by the state, and therefore not covered by the free-fees initiative.
 All universities, institutes of technology, colleges of education, and the National College of Ireland and some religious institutions are publicly funded and therefore covered by free-fees initiative.
-There are few private colleges, and they are highly specialised, such as Griffith College Dublin, Dorset College and Dublin Business School.
+There are a few private colleges that are highly specialized such as Griffith College Dublin, Dorset College and Dublin Business School.
 The Higher Education Colleges Association is a representative body for private colleges in Ireland.
 Private colleges in Ireland can seek to have their programmes validated/accredited by the Higher Education and Training Awards Council.